Feature Matrix

 | Audit Logs | ||

 Data as of February 2026.
 Features are based on publicly available information and vendor documentation.
-Rovo AI included in Confluence Standard and above.
+Rovo AI included in Confluence Standard and above as of October 2024.

 Strengths & Weaknesses